Foreign Semester Exchange Students

-Semester exchange students must enroll in a minimum of 12 credits of Law coursework in order to be considered ‘full time’ and in compliance with your student visa requirements.
-You may enroll in any courses where enrollment is open with the exception of those courses/sections identified on the course schedule as Legal Communication & Rhetoric I, II, and III; Clinics; Semester in D.C.
-Externship; and Special Activities.
+Semester exchange students must enroll in a minimum of 12 credits of law coursework in order to be considered full time and in compliance with your student visa requirements.
+You may enroll in any courses where enrollment is open with the exception of those courses/sections identified on the course schedule as Legal Communication & Rhetoric I, II, and III; Clinics; DCEx externships; special activities, and non-Law courses.

-Syracuse Law offers over 100 different courses ranging from subjects in doctrinal law (Torts, Contracts, Property, etc.) to upper-level electives in Bankruptcy Law, International Business Transactions, Human Rights Law, Intellectual Property Law, etc. We have particularly strong concentrations in national security and counterterrorism law, technology transfer law, disability rights law, commercial and corporate law, and human rights law.
-Our full course descriptions [link] can be found online.
+The College of Law offers more than 100 different courses ranging from subjects in doctrinal law (Torts, Contracts, Property, etc.) to upper-level electives in Bankruptcy Law, International Business Transactions, Human Rights Law, and Intellectual Property Law.
+We have particularly strong concentrations in national security and counterterrorism law, technology transfer law, disability rights law, commercial and corporate law, and human rights law.
+View Syracuse's course descriptions.

-You will received grades for courses taken at Syracuse Law as either letters grades (A, A-, B, etc.) or on a “pass/fail” basis depending upon the preference of your home institution.
+You will received grades for courses taken at the College of Law as either letters grades (A, A-, B, etc.) or on a “pass/fail” basis depending upon the preference of your home institution.

-As a semester exchange student coming to Syracuse Law under a partnership agreement with your home institution, you will not be charged tuition to Syracuse Law during your exchange semester.
-However, you will be required to pay mandatory semester fees to the University and the College of Law.
+As a semester exchange student coming to Syracuse under a partnership agreement with your home institution, you will not be charged tuition during your exchange semester.
+However, you will be required to pay mandatory semester fees to Syracuse University and the College of Law.
 You will also be responsible for your own living expenses related to books, housing, personal allowance, etc. An estimated cost of attendance will be sent to you with your Exchange Student Application.

 All semester exchange students are required to have comprehensive health insurance coverage during their semester of study with us.
-Our health insurance website [link] provides full details on the coverage options for non-matriculated semester exchange students.
+Syracuse University's health insurance website provides full details on the coverage options for non-matriculated semester exchange students.